 Avrel Seale grew up in McAllen, Texas, and earned a bachelor’s of science in radio-TV-film from The University of Texas at Austin in 1989.
-Returning to the Rio Grande Valley, he became a newspaper reporter and a columnist for the McAllen daily The Monitor, while simultaneously freelance writing for area chambers of commerce and reviewing restaurants for Texas Monthly.
+Returning to the Rio Grande Valley, he became a newspaper reporter and a columnist for the McAllen daily The Monitor.

 In 1992, he returned to Austin and became assistant editor of the UT alumni magazine, The Alcalde.
-The following year he became the magazine’s editor, a role in which he served the next 16 years.
+The following year he became the magazine’s editor, a role in which he served for 16 years.
 From 2011-2015 he served as speechwriter to the president of The University of Texas.
-He currently is a writer and editor serving the university’s central development and creative services offices.
+Since 2015, he has been a writer and editor in the university’s news, marketing, and development offices.

-Between 2006 and the present he has written eight books including memoir, humor, fiction, spirituality and religious philosophy, and history.
+Between 2006 and the present he has written nine books including memoir, humor, fiction, spirituality and religious philosophy, and history.
 Dude: A Generation X Memoir, was included in the Austin American-Statesman’s Best Books of 2008.
 He wrote and co-produced the independent feature film The Secret of Suranesh.
-He also authors an eclectic blog, The Trailhead (avrelseale.wordpress.com), which features his essays, poetry, and infographics on a wide range of subjects.
+He also authors an eclectic blog, The Trailhead (avrelseale.wordpress.com), which features his essays on a wide range of subjects and poetry.
 His writing can also be found on other blogs related to the Baha’i Faith, a subject on which he has given numerous public talks.

 Subject Matter Expertise: